 What to Expect at the Emergency Room

-How well a patient does depends on the type of contact with the poison, and how quickly treatment was received.
-The faster a patient gets medical help, the better.
+How well a person does depends on the type of contact with the poison, and how quickly treatment was received.
+The faster a person gets medical help, the better.

 Those with short exposures may have temporary headaches or other mild nervous system symptoms.
 Stroke, coma, or death may occur with long-term exposure.